neogeek/neogeek.github.io/_posts/2014-01-23-ios-device-svg-templates.md

 ![screenshot](/images/posts/ios-device-svg-templates/ios-device-svg-templates-orientations.png)

-The iPhone 5c is avalible in both portrait and landscape.
+The iPhone 5c is available in both portrait and landscape.
 Each image also includes the following color themes:

 - iphone-5c-green (default)
 - iphone-5c-blue